haberdashPI/AlertPushover.jl/README.md

 uses the [Pushover](https://pushover.net) service to send notifications remotely to the Pushover app.
 This makes `alert` useful even when working remotely or via an online IDE.

-You will need to sign up for an account (there is a 7-day trial, and it costs $5 after that).
+You will need to sign up for an account (there is a 7-day trial, and there is a one-time $5 charge to keep using it after that).
 Install Pushover to receive your notifications (e.g. open the webapp, or install the app on your phone).
 Then create a new app on their website.
 You will then have a `user token` for your account, and an `API token` for the app you created.
 Then, in your `$HOME/.julia/config/startup.jl` file add the backend for Pushover as follows.

 ```julia
 using AlertPushover